Hurricane Otis ravages Acapulco, Mexico

 Recovery and rebuilding

-Recovery and rebuilding was slow, and Bloomberg reported that Acapulco's situation was still grim for several months after the event.
+Recovery and rebuilding were slow, and Bloomberg reported that Acapulco's situation remained grim for several months after the event.
 Even one year later, the city was still recovering from the impact of Hurricane Otis, which left over $3.2 billion in damage.
 In this period, many of the city's hotels and condominiums along its famed beaches lay abandoned, with facades missing and swimming pools filled with debris.
 Despite some hotels reopening, the city's overall hotel capacity remained below 50% of its pre-hurricane levels, underscoring the ongoing challenges in Acapulco's tourism sector.

 Beyond the physical and economic toll, Acapulco had to contend with serious security concerns.
 Bloomberg reported ongoing issues with gangs that seized control during the post-hurricane looting, particularly in non-tourist areas.
 Extortion and homicides were prevalent, underscoring the security challenges that persist despite efforts to restore normalcy.